id01/passman/README.md

 Go to desktop_interface/prototype and run ./build.sh.

 ## Features
-Variable symmetric and elliptic curve algorithms.
-(Including AES-256 and sect571k1)
+Double encryption using AES-256 and Salsa20.
-Master Key and passwords never transmitted over internet except initial registration over webUI.
+Master Key and passwords never transmitted over internet.
-Server has zero knowledge of any passwords or master key, except initial registration over webUI.
+Server has zero knowledge of any passwords or master key or private key.
-Passwords stored on server encrypted with AES and generated at client side after secure elliptic-curve handshake.
+Passwords stored on server encrypted with AES and Salsa20, generated at client side after secure elliptic-curve handshake.
 Centralized password management without need for copying any files.

 ## Other Notes